thearyanmittal/thearyanmittal.github.io/index.md

 Hi!
 I'm Aryan, a Mathematics and Computer Science student at Georgia Tech.

-I'm interested in the fields of combinatorics, game theory, data science, and their real-world applications in areas such as sports analytics and operations research.
+I'm interested in the fields of game theory, probability, data science, and their real-world applications in areas such as sports analytics and operations research.

 In my free time, I am an avid Atlanta sports fan.
 When I'm not busy cheering on my Braves, Falcons, or Yellow Jackets, you can probably find me playing Catan with friends or watching a movie.